afaqirz67/ProjectRobo-A/README.md

 ## Deadlines

 Deadlines for this project will be in two phases each serving different parts of the project, but contain many shorter and more specific deadlines within.
-One would be building the robot and the parts, and the other would be coding and testing.
-All the deadlines are referred to in the timeline bellow.
+One would be building the robot and the details, and the other would be coding and testing.
+All the deadlines are referred to in the timeline below.

-Designing the parts, 3d printing, and assembling them.
+Designing the parts, 3D printing, and assembling them.

 ![alt text](https://github.com/afaqirz67/ProjectRobo-A/blob/main/images/Project%20Robo-A%20deadlines.png?raw=true)